flowcommerce/redux-fetch/README.md

 * It needs to be invoked two times.
 The first time with its arguments described above, and a second time, with the component: `fetch(getAsyncState, options)(MyComponent)`.

 * It does not modify the passed React component.
-It returns a new, connected component, that you should use instead.
+It returns a new component that you should use instead.

-* The static `getAsyncState` function is used by `fetchAsyncStateOnServer()` to resolve the data requirements for the matched route components.
+* The static `getAsyncState` function is used by `fetchAsyncState()` to resolve the data required before rendering the matched route components for a location.

 * Sometimes you would handle fetch errors by updating the Redux store state, but you may choose to leverage the `renderFailure` option to separate the concerns.

-### `fetch.setup(options)`
+### `FetchProvider`

-A function that allows you to configure the behavior of fetchers globally.
-For details on the `options` available for `fetch.setup()`, see `fetch()` above.
+A React component that provides the context needed for containers created with `fetch()`, in the component hierarchy below, to perform their expected behavior.

-#### Remarks
+#### Props

-* It will modify the behavior of fetcher components that are not mounted.
-Therefore, if you import a fetcher component returned by `fetch()` and then call `fetch.setup()` it will still change the behavior of that component.

-### `fetchAsyncStateOnServer(store, components, params)`
+* `aggregator`: A function that is called with the application store and injected router properties every time the router state is updated and should return a promise that is resolved after fulfilling the data requirements for all matched route components or rejected otherwise.
+All components created with `fetch()` will have a static `getAsyncState` function that should be called to fulfill the data requirements for that component.

+* `forceInitialFetch`: By default, the component assumes the store will be rehydrated from data bootstrapped on the server response on first render and will prevent sending requests to the server until the next route change.
+If you instead wanted to force requests even if the store was rehydrated, you can use the `forceInitialFetch` boolean property. **You should only set this property on the client-side.**.

+* `routerProps`: The React Router properties normally injected into `RouterContext` after matching routes to a location.

+* `renderLoading`: When data requirements have yet to be fulfilled, `renderLoading` is called to render the component.
+If this returns `undefined`, the previously rendered component (or nothing if there is no previous component) is rendered.
+You should define this property if you want to propagate the same behavior on all containers created with `fetch()` in the component hierarchy below.

+* `renderFailure`: When data requirements failed to be fulfilled, `renderFailure` is called to render the component.
+The function will receive the `error` received while attempting to fetch data requirements.
+You should define this property if you want to propagate the same behavior on all containers created with `fetch()` in the component hierarchy below.

+* `renderFetched`: When all data requirements are fulfilled, `renderFetched` is called to render the component.
+You should define this property if you want to propagate the same behavior on all containers created with `fetch()` in the component hierarchy below.

+### `fetchAsyncState(store, props)`

-An utility that you should use on the server-side to fetch the data requirements before rendering matched route components.
+An utility that you would normally use on the server-side to fetch the data required before rendering matched route components.

-The three arguments you should pass to the `fetchAsyncStateOnServer` are:
+The three arguments you should inject into the `fetchAsyncState` are:

-  - `store`: A Redux store instance that should be hydrated with the application state before rendering you route components.
+  - `store`: A Redux store instance that will be hydrated with the application state before rendering you route components.

-  - `components`: Matched route components for a specific location. `fetchRouterData` will iterate through these components, calling the `getAsyncState` function assigned to them with `fetch()` to update your application state.

-  - `params`: Parameters passed as `ownProps` to the `getAsyncState` function.
+  - `props`: Properties normally injected into `RouterContext` that represent the current state of a router.

 ## Acknowledgments